coq/coq/doc/sphinx/proof-engine/ltac.rst

       for printing.

-   By copying the definition of :tacn:`time_constr` from the standard library, users can achive support for a fixed pattern of nesting by passing different :token:`string` parameters to :tacn:`restart_timer` and :tacn:`finish_timing` at each level of nesting.
+   By copying the definition of :tacn:`time_constr` from the standard library, users can achieve support for a fixed pattern of nesting by passing different :token:`string` parameters to :tacn:`restart_timer` and :tacn:`finish_timing` at each level of nesting.